You give us your OpenAPI v3 spec, we give you client SDKs in the most popular languages.

 speakeasy auth login

-Once installed, get your OpenAPI spec and generate an SDK with a single command:
+When you have installed the Speakeasy CLI, get your OpenAPI spec and generate an SDK with a single command:

 speakeasy generate sdk -s openapi.yaml -o ./sdks/go/ -l go